 He points out to one specific example: Prive at Islands Estates, which is an ultra-luxury private island where residents experience the best of everything is expected.
-Comprised of two 16-story towers with 80 residences apiece on an eight-acre island, it provides an array of lifestyle amenities.
+Comprised of two 16-story towers with 80 residences apiece on an eight-acre island, it provides an array of lifestyle amenities such as the Numi toilet from Kohler.
 The company worked with manufacturers to make sure advancements were included.

 The bottomline is that technology is changing the way projects are built—and thus it is also changing the relationship between manufacturers and builders.